 Stronger Focus on Community

 This was noticeable immediately, especially when visiting vineyards and small family farms.
 In Italy, these families came together each night for a meal and for time together.
 This was a given and seemed non-negotiable.
 Families would prepare food together, share wine and enjoy each other’s company and the strong family bonds were easily evident.
+(My mulled wine recipe is a great one to share.)

 With the growing body of evidence about the importance of community and strong relationships, this alone could be the key to the better health metrics in Europe.
 For instance, having good relationships with family and friends and a strong support system is statistically more important than quitting smoking (which many Europeans still do) and twice as important as daily exercise!